-- Programs may differ in how they choose to use the ATDH. - Some programs may, in recognition of challenges in fairly and accurately comparing applicants across dental hygiene programs, choose to supplement the information from existing admission tools with ATDH results in making candidate admission decisions. - Programs may weight ATDH results in accordance with results from a local (i.e., program-specific) validation study, or in accordance with other information available to the program concerning the relationship between ATDH scores and program performance. - Some programs may choose to use ATDH results only in certain prescribed situations: - Situations where little additional information is available concerning candidate qualifications (e.g., no candidate information is available concerning GPA, class rank, or results from other standardized tests). - Situations where candidates are equally qualified, and there is a need to break a tie. - Some programs may simply collect data on ATDH performance without using it to inform individual admission decisions.
-Programs can then review the information, become comfortable with the insight provided, and then decide how best to use ATDH results in future years.
+- Programs may differ in how they choose to use the ATDH. - Some programs may, in recognition of challenges in fairly and accurately comparing applicants across dental hygiene programs, choose to supplement the information from existing admission tools with ATDH results in making candidate admission decisions. - Programs may weight ATDH results in accordance with results from a local (i.e., program-specific) validation study, or in accordance with other information available to the program concerning the relationship between ATDH scores and program performance.1

-&lt;sup>1 This option will be available to programs in the future, as data on ATDH performance and student dental hygiene program performance become available.
+1 This option will be available to programs in the future, as data on ATDH performance and student dental hygiene program performance become available.

-- In deciding how to use the ATDH relative to other admission tools, programs should consider the evidence available to support ATDH usage, as compared to the evidence available for other admission tools that the program is currently using.
+- Some programs may choose to use ATDH results only in certain prescribed situations: - Situations where little additional information is available concerning candidate qualifications (e.g., no candidate information is available concerning GPA, class rank, or results from other standardized tests). - Situations where candidates are equally qualified, and there is a need to break a tie. - Some programs may simply collect data on ATDH performance without using it to inform individual admission decisions.
+Programs can then review the information, become comfortable with the insight provided, and then decide how best to use ATDH results in future years. - In deciding how to use the ATDH relative to other admission tools, programs should consider the evidence available to support ATDH usage, as compared to the evidence available for other admission tools that the program is currently using.
 In considering this, it should be noted that a long history of usage does not constitute evidence of validity. - Programs should not rely exclusively on ATDH results in making admission decisions.
 The ATDH should be used in conjunction with other admission tools that provide insight into candidate qualifications as they relate to core program requirements. - Programs should decide on their approach, and then apply that approach consistently, in compliance with school and legal requirements.